 Make a Wish

-A Whale of a Time
+Have a Whale of a Time

-Just because your background is subtle and delicate, doesn't mean your stitches have to be.
+Just because your background is subtle doesn't mean your stitches have to be.
 Case in point: this majestic sea mammal.
 Thick strands of embroidery floss and the long-and-short fill stitch give this imposing whale the heft he deserves.

-Off the Hoop
+Think Outside of the Hoop

 Use Your Tulles

-Move Over, Floss
+Move Floss Over